-In sum, Earthly cloth wipes are soft and safe for your baby’s skin.
+In sum, Wild & Pure cloth wipes are soft and safe for your baby’s skin.

 Now let’s talk about the fun part.
 I know that these dry baby wipes are a bit different from conventional wipes, but, actually, not by much.
 You can still carry the dry wipes when you leave home.
-In addition, you carry a small glass spray bottle that you can buy from Earthly.
+In addition, you carry a small glass spray bottle that you can buy from Wild & Pure.
 It is made of glass, not plastic!
 Now, what do you put in the glass bottle?
-Earthly leaves it up to you, so you have control of what you put on your baby’s skin.
+It is up to you, so you have control of what you put on your baby’s skin.

 Do you want to hear my suggestion?
 I recommend getting liquid soap made by the process of saponification or the mildest baby washes made of glucoside surfactants (they make the wash lather).
 Dr. Bronner’s unscented baby mild soap and MamaSuds true castile soap are two of my favorites.
 These soaps have very few ingredients.
 The fewer ingredients we have, the smaller the chance your baby will be sensitive to any of them.
 In fact, MamaSuds castile soap is made of olive oil only.